Hong Kong to distribute about 200,000 RAT kits following sewage COVID-19 detection

 In an effort to combat COVID-19, the HKSAR government's Environmental Protection Department and the Drainage Services Department have strengthened the sampling of sewage in all districts of Hong Kong for COVID-19 virus testing.

-On Friday, Hong Kong registered 291 new COVID-19 cases by nucleic acid tests, and 381 additional cases through self-reported RAT, official data showed.
+On Wednesday, Hong Kong registered a total of 971 confirmed locally transmitted COVID-19 cases and 76 imported cases, official data showed.

 Photos